VtrekLT/web-system-template/README.md

 - 500	Internal Server Error -- We had a problem with our server.
 Try again later.
 - 503	Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.

-- [ ] API should have at least 4 methods
-    - [ ] A method to return entity by ID.
-Should not have request body
-    - [ ] A method to return multiple entities (Array) by ID.
-This method should support at least one header value to:
-        - [ ] Return only entities that match pattern in one of its attributes
-        - [ ] Return 10 entities starting provided index
-        - [ ] Return sorted entities by one of its attributes (both ascending and descending)
-        - [ ] Other (should be approved by Product Owner (PO))
-    - [ ] A method to remove entity by ID.
-Returns removed entity.
-Should not have request body
-    - [ ] A method to update entity by ID.
-Accepts entity to update and returns updated entity
 - [ ] Each method should have HTTP method defined
 - [ ] Each method should have URI defined (use {id} as entity ID placeholder)
 - [ ] Should return all 4xx errors in unified format.
 Define format using `joi` language